 The Tigers gave one of their bullpen jobs to Lasher during spring training in 1968.
 In the first week of the season against the Chicago White Sox, Fred earned a victory and a save.
 These events caused Tigers radio broadcaster Ernie Harwell to proclaim, “Sound the siren, flash the flasher; here’s our fireman, big Fred Lasher!”

-Lasher finished the season with a 5–1 record and five saves.
+Lasher finished the 1968 season with a 5–1 record and five saves.
 He maintained a 3.33 ERA while pitching 48.2 innings.
 Fred had the opportunity to pitch in Game 4 of the World Series.
 The Tigers lost the game, 10–1, but Lasher pitched two scoreless innings.
 In the seventh game of the World Series, Lasher and Earl Wilson warmed up in the bullpen when Mickey Lolich gave up some hits in the middle of the game.
-Lasher would not be needed in this game as Lolich threw a complete game—his third of the Series—against Bob Gibson and the Cardinals, and sent the team and city into ecstasy.
+Lasher would not be needed in this game as Lolich tossed a complete game victory—his third of the Series—against Bob Gibson and the Cardinals, and sent the team and city into ecstasy.

 Lasher made the Tigers’ opening day roster for the second straight season in 1969.
 Fred had a frustrating start to the season as he believed manager Smith did not have confidence in him.
 He pitched only 7.1 innings through May 13 and did not give up a run.
 From a statistical standpoint, Lasher pitched well with a career-best 3.07 ERA in 44 innings and a 2–1 record.
 But Fred was only given one save opportunity and did not convert the chance on June 1 in Seattle against the expansion Pilots.

-In 1970, Lasher and Tom Timmerman came into the season as the top relief men for the Tigers.
+In 1970, Lasher and Tom Timmermann came into the season as the top relief men for the Tigers.
 Fred picked up his first win on April 17 against the Red Sox and pitched three scoreless innings.
 He earned his first save since 1968 on April 21 against the Indians with a scoreless inning of relief.
 Lasher pitched well, but gave up some runs against the Yankees and Red Sox in mid-May.
-The Tigers traded Lasher—the only trade of his career—to the Cleveland Indians on May 22 for baseman-outfielder Russ Nagelson and pitcher Billy Rohr.
+The Tigers traded Lasher—the only trade of his career—to the Cleveland Indians on May 22 for first baseman-outfielder Russ Nagelson and pitcher Billy Rohr.
 Nagelson made limited appearances for the Tigers as an outfielder, and Rohr never played for the parent club.

 Apparently, the Indians were anxious to use Lasher as he pitched two scoreless innings the next day against the Yankees in Cleveland.
-The day after, Indians and Yankees had a doubleheader, and Lasher pitched in both games.
+The day after, the Indians and Yankees had a doubleheader, and Lasher pitched in both games.
 The Yanks’ Lindy McDaniel won both games of the doubleheader while Lasher lost both games.
 In the opener, John Ellis hit a tie-breaking homer for the Yankees, while Horace Clarke drove in the winning run with a single in the 11th inning of the nightcap.
 Fred earned his first victory in an Indians uniform by pitching three scoreless innings on June 18 against the Senators.
-Former American League Cy Young winner Dean Chance got the save.
+Former Cy Young winner Dean Chance got the save.

 Lasher took part in history in three remarkably different games.
-On June 21 against the Tigers, Fred gave up one of Cesar Gutierrez’s seven hits when Gutierrez made baseball history by going 7-for-7 in an 11-inning game.
-On June 24, Lasher was part of Yankees history as he surrendered Bobby Murcer’s fourth homer of the day in the second game of a doubleheader.
+On June 21 against the Tigers, Fred gave up one of Cesar Gutierrez’s seven hits when Gutierrez made baseball history by going 7-for-7 in an 12-inning game.
+On July 12, Lasher was part of Yankees history as he surrendered Bobby Murcer’s fourth homer of the day in the second game of a doubleheader.
 Then, Roy White proceeded to hit a game-winning single in the bottom of the eighth inning, tagging Lasher with the loss.
 Finally, Lasher started his first and only major league game against the Red Sox on July 24, 1970.
 In the first inning, Fred hit understandably sensitive Tony Conigliaro in the arm.
 In 1967, Conigliaro had been hit in the face with a pitch, nearly losing his sight and ruining his career.
-Conigliaro reacted angrily to Lasher’s pitch, and a bloody brawl ensued.
+Conigliaro reacted angrily to Lasher’s pitch, and a serious brawl ensued.
 In the second inning, Lasher gave up consecutive homers to Conigliaro’s brother Billy and Tom Satriano, causing Fred’s exit.
 This was the second straight game that Lasher hit a batter.
 On July 9, Lasher hit the Senators’ Ed Stroud and broke his jaw.

 Lasher’s season came to a dramatic close on September 26.
 In the 11th inning of a 7–4 loss to the Orioles, Lasher walked Boog Powell and made a wild throw on a Mark Belanger bunt, allowing Powell’s pinch-runner, a rookie named Don Baylor, to score the tie-breaking run.
 After Fred threw two balls to Paul Blair, Tribe manager Alvin Dark pulled Lasher for pitcher Steve Mingori.
 Lasher did not like the manager’s decision and threw down the ball in disgust, then proceeded to toss his glove into the stands.
 The Indians fined and suspended Fred for the remainder of the season.
 Lasher finished the season with a total of two wins and 10 losses and a 4.19 ERA with eight saves in a career-high 55 games.
 He also pitched in a career-high 66.2 innings.
 At the conclusion of the season, Dark vowed that Lasher would not be back in a Cleveland uniform.

 At the conclusion of the 1970 season, Lasher pitched for Ponce in the Puerto Rican Winter League, and the Indians demoted Lasher to Wichita.
-Then, on November 30, the California Angels drafted Lasher from the Cleveland during the Rule 5 draft based on Angels coach Fred Koenig’s recommendation; Koenig had managed Ponce, for which Lasher had pitched 78 innings and had a 2.85 ERA.
+Then, on November 30, the California Angels drafted Lasher from the Cleveland organization during the Rule 5 draft based on Angels coach Fred Koenig’s recommendation; Koenig had managed Ponce, for which Lasher had pitched 78 innings and had a 2.85 ERA.

 Fred pitched for the Salt Lake City Angels in the Pacific Coast League to start the 1971 season.
 Lasher struggled with some arm problems, but was able to save six games in 11 days to earn another shot at the majors.
 Lasher pitched a scoreless inning on June 23 for California.
 On July 1, though, he struggled and gave up four runs in one-third of an inning.
 This was Fred’s last appearance in the major leagues.
 Lasher was not being used and asked to be returned to Salt Lake City in order to pitch more often.
 Lasher was a key reliever for Salt Lake City as he picked up two victories and five saves down the stretch and did not lose a game.
 Lasher finished the season with Salt Lake City and pitched 62 innings, notching a 3.92 ERA.
 Salt Lake City won the PCL’s Southern Division flag and defeated Northern Division champion Tacoma to win the title.
 One of Lasher’s Salt Lake City teammates was fellow 1968 Tiger Ray Oyler.